All Episodes

 Senator Dick Durbin, one of Barack Obama's earliest supporters, issuing a very terse statement tonight saying, you know, it took the president a long time to decide this strategy.

-Yet on the blogs, at least the ones that I looked at right away, a kind of grudging understanding that he was making a grim calculated defense of the existing strategy.
+Yet on the blogs, at least the ones that I looked at right away, a kind of grudging understanding that he was making a grim, calculated defense of the existing strategy.

-A grim minimalist defense of strategy.
+A grim, minimalist defense of strategy.

 And Feynman says it did not satisfy the base.

-He's gonna have the base.
+He's going to have the base.

-Here's Maxine Waters again on MSNBC post speech.
+Here's Maxine Waters again on MSNBC post-speech.

-She was asked if she was for or against, or both, the new strategy.
+She was asked if she was for or against or both the new strategy.

 I'm terribly saddened.